MichaelStott/tech-squawks/web/content/aws/iam/identities/groups/_index.md

 {{< figure src="/images/iam/groups.png" caption="_Figure 1: Permissions may be assigned to groups which are automatically applied to assigned users._">}}

-Groups are represented rather simply, with the main component required being the group name.
+Groups are rather simply entities, with the main component required being the group name.
+Similar to users, groups also may have a path specified which can be used to further distinguish groups while querying.

 {{< tabs groupId="CLI" >}}
 {{% tab name="CLI" %}}